TrumanFung/Personal-Favorite-Animes/README.md

 - **action**
 - **sci-fi**
 - **comedy**

+Essentially, One Punch Man is about how Saitama is too strong compared to everyone and spends his days as a hero for the fun of it.
 If you are someone looking for a show with really solid action then One-Punch Man is a solid start for watching Anime.
 One Punch Man is filled with non stop actions filled with amazing animation.
 The movement of the characters are really fluid in the fight scences, and the visual effects are also really fluid.
 About every other episode has action that lives up to the hype and the pacing never slows down.
 Especially the last fight of season 1 will leave a long lasting impression on every other fight scene afterwards.

 The anime also has solid comedy throughout the show.
 The comedy that comes from One-Punch Man won't be the greatest comedy that you will find in anime, but it is enough to give a few laughs throughout the show.